YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++
 ydb_etrap
 ++++++++++++
 **ydb_etrap (gtm_etrap)** specifies an initial value of $ETRAP to override the default value of "B" for $ZTRAP as the base level error handler.
-The ydb_env_set script sets ydb_etrap to "Write:(0=$STACK) ""Error occurred: "",$ZStatus,!" which you can customize to suit your needs.
+The :code:`ydb_env_set` script sets ydb_etrap to :code:`"Write:(0=$STACK) ""Error occurred: "",$ZStatus,!"`.

 .. _ydb-extract-nocol:

 ++++++++++++++++++++
 ydb_extract_nocol
 ++++++++++++++++++++
-**ydb_extract_nocol (gtm_extract_nocol)** specifies whether a MUPIP JOURNAL EXTRACT (when used without RECOVER or ROLLBACK) on the journal file of a database region with custom collation should use the default collation if it is not able to read the database file.
+**ydb_extract_nocol (gtm_extract_nocol)** specifies whether a `MUPIP JOURNAL EXTRACT <./ydbjournal.html#extract-file-name-stdout>`_ (when used without RECOVER or ROLLBACK) on the journal file of a database region with custom collation should use the default collation if it is not able to read the database file.
 In a situation where the database file is inaccessible or the replication instance is frozen with a critical section required for the access held by another process and the environment variable ydb_extract_nocol is defined and evaluates to a non-zero integer, MUPIP JOURNAL EXTRACT issues the `DBCOLLREQ <../MessageRecovery/errors.html#dbcollreq>`_ warning and proceeds with the extract using the default collation.
 If ydb_extract_nocol is not set or evaluates to a value other than a positive integer, MUPIP JOURNAL EXTRACT exits with the `SETEXTRENV <../MessageRecovery/errors.html#setextrenv>`_ error.

 .. note::
     If default collation is used for a database with custom collation, the subscripts reported by MUPIP JOURNAL -EXTRACT are those stored in the database, which may differ from those used by application logic.